arbor-sim/arbor/doc/concepts/cell.rst

    Benchmark cells are proxy cells used for benchmarking, and used by developers to benchmark the spike exchange and event delivery infrastructure.

-Most Arbor users will want to use the cable cell, which is the only cell kind that supports complex morphologies and user-defined mechanisms.
-You can visit the :ref:`cable cell page <cablecell>` for more information.
+Most Arbor users will want to use the cable cell, because it is the only cell kind that supports complex morphologies and user-defined mechanisms.
+See the cable cell's :ref:`dedicated page <cablecell>` for more info.

 API
 ---